Blockfi Review: Pros & Cons, Fees, Security Examined

 Blockfi expansion and future plans

-BlockFi started with crypto-to-USD loans but plans to expand their services and products offering in an attempt to bring all products and services from traditional financial sector into the world of cryptocurrencies.
+BlockFi started with crypto-to-USD loans but plans to expand its services and products offering in an attempt to bring all products and services from the traditional financial sector into the world of cryptocurrencies.
+They are about to launch a crypto credit card with cashback rewards (rewards credit card) – here is more on the BlockFi card.

 - Earn compound interest on Bitcoin and Ether deposits